xamvvm/xamvvm/README.md

 # **xamvvm**

-### Simple, lightweight MVVM Framework for Xamarin.Forms with fluent API
+### Simple, fast and lightweight MVVM Framework for Xamarin.Forms with fluent API

 ## Features